Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Georgie in Ice Planet Holiday (p.
 11)

 Georgie also calls Liz “moody” when really Liz is just blunt.
-When someone says moody, I think, moody like a teenager with oscillating emotions (happy one minute, grumpy the next)… someone like pregnant Georgie πŸ˜‚.
+When someone says moody, I think like a teenager with oscillating emotions (happy one minute, grumpy the next)… someone like pregnant Georgie πŸ˜‚.
 OK, I promise that’s the end of my anti-Georgie spiel.

-Ice Planet Holiday was the first time I really understood why all the women don’t like Bek, he comes across as almost abusive towards Claire in this book.
-I really enjoyed Claire’s perspective and agree with the majority of reviews that wanted Ereven’s perspective as he and Claire get to know each other (and eventually resonate).
-Their relationship was really cute and I wish Ice Planet Holiday was mostly about them instead of having to share page time with Georgie.
+Ice Planet Holiday was the first time I understood why all the women don’t like Bek; he comes across as almost abusive towards Claire in this book.
+I enjoyed Claire’s perspective and agree with most reviews that wanted Ereven’s perspective as he and Claire get to know each other (and eventually resonate).
+Their relationship was really cute, and I wish Ice Planet Holiday was mostly about them instead of having to share page time with Georgie.

-Claire and Ereven’s romance definitely made this book, and I totally skimmed Georgie’s parts.
+Claire and Ereven’s romance made this book, and I skimmed Georgie’s parts.

 Ranking of Book: 19th of 20